 The terms FastPass and MaxPass can get very confusing.
 FastPass is the ability to return to a ride at a designated time to skip the stand-by wait.
 MaxPass is an electronic way to obtain a FastPass using the Disneyland app.

-What Rides Are Available On MaxPass?
+What Rides And Shows Are Available On MaxPass?

 - Big Thunder Mountain Railroad